 Exchange sets delivered to ECDIS only contain S-100 datasets, any required dataset support files, S-100 catalogues (feature and portrayal catalogues) and language packs, referred to as “system support files”.

 The ECDIS must support the import of exchange set contents into the System database.
-There is no requirement to import or update any other category of file from an exchange set.
-This includes S-100 itself and any of its component schemas and system support files.
+There is no requirement to import or update any other content from an exchange set.
+This includes any of S-100’s component schemas and system support files associated with those schemas.

 As defined in S-100 Part 17, each dataset support file references one or more datasets which contain a reference to it.
 Language packs (S-100 Part 18) reference the feature catalogue they refer to.

-Exchange set delivery.
+Exchange set delivery

-Exchange sets which contain base datasets will also contain all dataset support files which are defined as attribute values.
+Exchange sets which contain base datasets will also contain all relevant dataset support.
 Exchange sets containing updates will deliver any dataset support files which are required by those updates.
-This may not be necessarily all the dataset support files associated with the dataset.
+This may not be necessarily all the dataset support files associated with the base dataset.

 Management of automatic updates to Dataset Support files

-Dataset names in S-100 are unique (S-100 Part 17.
+Dataset names in S-100 are unique (S-100 Part 17).
 Dataset support files are referenced to one or more datasets in the exchange catalogue metadata.
 This allows dataset support files to be shared between multiple datasets.

 As with datasets, dataset support files are managed with the Exchange Set metadata field S100_SupportFileRevisionStatus.
 The behaviour of each is described below: